vinod-designer1/CommunityManager/README.md

   CommunityModule and Link Publish Module was made.
 But Right now as there is no user any one can create,delete any community  and anyone can publish to any community.

 Technologies Used:
-  Nodejs, Koa, react, html, materialcss, gulp, nodeman, monk, jquery, react-router, koa-router.
+  Nodejs, Koa, react, html, materialcss, gulp, nodeman, monk, jquery, react-router, koa-router, swig.

-What i learned:
+What tech i learned:
-  Nodejs, Koa, react, html, materialcss, gulp, nodeman, monk.
+  Nodejs, Koa, react, materialcss, gulp, nodeman, monk, swig, react-router, koa-router,.

-What i'm experienced in the technologies used:
-  Jquery

 What my suggestions from experience:
 Koa needs more modules to build for complete production